Here at Inbound 281, we're all looking forward to seeing "Star Wars: Episode VIII — The Last Jedi" this weekend. — and we bet you are, too.

 in terms of marketing metrics — they want to see progress.

 First, breathe a sigh of relief that you're not working for Darth Vader.
 But you still need to report your progress.
 So, out of all these metrics, which should you be reporting to your top brass?

-Most C-suites want to see indicators of progress, which means metrics like overall traffic, ecommerce sales, and conversion rates/revenue are important.
+Most C-suites want to see indicators of progress, which means metrics like overall traffic, eCommerce sales, and conversion rates/revenue are important.

 They also want to see metrics that relate to return on investment (ROI).
-So, if you lobbied hard for a bigger social media budget last quarter, be prepared to pony up the metrics on referral traffic, coupon redemption, and growth in brand following, as well.
+So, if you lobbied hard for a bigger social media budget last quarter, be prepared to pony up the metrics on referral traffic, coupon redemption, and growth in the brand following, as well.